 This is an open letter we sent to the Environmental Protection Authority in July 2020 asking them to update their list of banned ingredients to align with best international practices and the latest scientific research.

-Protecting consumers from harmful ingredients in cosmetic products: an open letter calling the EPA to update the list of banned ingredients in the Cosmetic Products Group Standard.
+Protecting consumers from unregulated ingredients in cosmetic products: an open letter calling the EPA to update the list of banned ingredients in the Cosmetic Products Group Standard.

 - I am the founder of Emma Lewisham, a natural skincare business based in Auckland.
-I write this open letter requesting that you apply to the decision-making Committee of the EPA to update the list of ingredients banned in cosmetic products.
-I ask that you prioritise the banning of 25 ingredients in particular, all currently unregulated in New Zealand.
+I write this open letter requesting that you apply to the decision-making Committee of the EPA to update the list of ingredients regulated in cosmetic products.
+I ask that you prioritise the regulation of 25 ingredients in particular, all currently unregulated in New Zealand.

 - In what follows, I set out my background and more details of the change I propose.